BLCM/bl3mods/Apocalyptech/README.md

   descriptions of weapon/grenade effects on the red text.
 Shields, Artifacts, and COMs have been omitted since BL3 already lists those explicitly.
-- `maliwan_charge_time.txt` - Improves the charge time of all Maliwan weapons except for Starkiller, Atomizers, and Melters, whose mechanism I haven't figured out how to tweak yet.
+- `maliwan_charge_time.txt` - Improves the charge time of all Maliwan weapons except for Starkiller, Ice Pick, D.N.A., Atomizers, and Melters, whose mechanism I haven't figured out how to tweak yet.
 Pistols and SMGs get a 50% improvement, shotguns get 60%, and snipers will all be instant-fire.

 ## Partlocks / Part Changes